A Slow Progression Meal to Cook

 - Pull together your candles.
 It doesn’t matter if they are the same color or size, your going to lower the lights and the glow of the candles will be beautiful and set just the right mood.
 Try these flameless candles for a safe romantic dinner.

 - Set the Table.
-Lay your best linens, real cloth napkins,cloth napkins, pull out the good dishes and the silverware and nice glasses.
+Lay your best linens, real cloth napkins, pull out the good dishes and the silverware and nice glasses.

 Make the bed, freshen the linens, set a bottle of massage oil on the beside table, lower the lights, you know what to do, just do it.

-- Turn on Music.
-Soft gentle music, the kind like you hear at the spa.
-(I tune into massage oil.)
+Turn on some romantic music from Amazon Music Unlimited or your favorite streaming service.
+You want soft, gentle music, the kind like you hear at the spa.

 Girls it’s time to pamper yourselves a bit.
 Take a hot shower or long bubble bath, shave your legs, wash your hair, do it up nicely add a bit of lip gloss.
 If you were going out with him you’d give him your best look, why not do the same while staying in?